Table of contents

 7. Our economy will remain robust, and while the unemployment rate will rise the total number of Aussies employed will keep growing .

-- What's the outlook for the Australian property markets for 2025?
+• What's the outlook for the Australian property markets for 2025?

-- Will affordability issues cause a round of distressed sales and price falls or even a property market crash in 2025?
+• Will affordability issues cause a round of distressed sales and price falls or even a property market crash in 2025?

-These are common questions people are asking now that the housing markets have experienced 22 months of rising values.
+These are common questions people are asking now that the housing markets have experienced 23 months of rising values.

-It is now clear that our housing market has defied the many doomsday forecasts and has moved through the bottom of the cyclical downturn early in 2023 experiencing an overall strong recovery.
+It is now clear that our housing market has defied the many doomsday forecasts and has moved through the bottom of the cyclical downturn in early 2023 experiencing an overall strong recovery.

 Of course, each state is at its own stage of the property cycle and within each capital city there are multiple markets.

-Overall, persistently low supply relative to demand are supporting arising housing values despite high interest rates, ongoing cost of living pressures, worsening affordability pressures and a deeply pessimistic level of consumer confidence.
+Overall, persistently low supply relative to demand are supporting housing values despite high interest rates, ongoing cost of living pressures, worsening affordability pressures and a deeply pessimistic level of consumer confidence.

 The gap between capital city house and unit values has widened substantially.